andadapt/resources/ks4/year11/cpu/PITCHME.md

 - As FDE cycles can be run simultaneously
 - 2 core at 1Hz, can do 2 (FDE) cycles per second
 - 2 cores at 2 Hz, 4 (FDE) cycles per second
+- Software needs to be written to take advantage of all cores
+- Some software such as games are very single core dependant
 @ol